 It has been our experience, as professionals in health care and with spouses who have devoted their lives to providing loving, exceptional care, that almost all caregivers are motivated by a desire to help people.

-For the sake of the people needing such care, it is incumbent upon political leaders to quit the posturing, acknowledge that our current industrial approach to health care delivery is inadequate, and replace it with universal, single-payer coverage.
+For the sake of the people needing such care, it is incumbent upon political leaders to quit the posturing, acknowledge that our current industrial approach to health care delivery is inadequate.

 Art Sherwood is running for NC Senate to address the critical issues of public education, health care, and employment.